top of page

 Series

-Several MGOC members have made significant contributions to the Village, by providing connection to continuing education, recruiting Village members to become Master Gardeners, supporting the building a management of composting systems, and collaborating with youth programming.
-They have been an inclusice and welcome addition to our efforts, additionally providing educational signage in 6 different languages throughout our spaces.
+Several MGOC members have made significant contributions to The Village by providing connections to continuing education, recruiting Village members to become Master Gardeners, supporting the building and management of composting systems, and collaborating with youth programming.
+They have been an inclusive and welcoming addition to our efforts, also providing educational signage in six different languages throughout our spaces.

-Our 2021 and 2022 education series focused on weed management, regenerative agricultural practices, occultation, water-wise strategies, and maintaining compost.
-They provided significant support to the Alternative Learning Center (ALC) Garden and the Green Thumb Initiative, which provided product to the ALC high school youth for cooking courses.
+Our 2021 and 2022 education series focused on topics such as weed management, regenerative agricultural practices, occultation, water-wise strategies, and maintaining compost.
+They provided significant support to the Alternative Learning Center (ALC) Garden and the Green Thumb Initiative, which supplied products to the ALC high school youth for cooking courses.

 bottom of page